jiujiezz/deephlapan/README.md

 ## Input files

-DeepHLApan takes csv files as input with head of "Annotation,HLA,peptide".
+DeepHLApan takes csv files as input with head of "Annotation,HLA,peptide" (requisite).

 For example (demo/1.csv):